We do love trucking stories.

-Because a trucker spends so much time behind the wheel, he has lots and lots of time to think up some pretty good stories.
+Since a driving career demands so much time behind the wheel, professional drivers have plenty of time to think up some pretty wild stories.

 I Grew Up in a ’55 Peterbilt